ElizaTWF/jst/README.md

 The install runs over port 8888 (the same as Fiddler) so you can only run one or the other at a time

+## Run a failing test ##
+This shows that NPM will use Jest as your test runner.

+npm test

+The test runner will run (and fail as there are no tests written yet - obvs)

+This at least shows Jest is installed and NPM recognises it

+## Running tests ##
+Configure an NPM script for running the tests from the command line.

+Open up package.json and configure the script named "test" for running Jest:

+	"scripts": {
+	    "test": "jest"
+	  },